-PRO TIP: If the Queue ID matches a Contact Point ID, conversations from the Contact Point automatically route to the queue.
+PRO TIP: If the Queue ID matches a Contact Point ID, conversations from the Contact Point automatically route to the queue under default conversation rules.

 Editing a Queue - Once a Queue is created, only the label may be changed.
 Select an existing queue and click the Edit button to change the Queue label.

 Contact points are typically aligned with different lines of business, functions, or divisions by language.
 All Quiq tenants have at least one contact point.
-This control panel allows an Admin to enable web chat for the contact point, configure the options available for web chat, and manage Stop Lists for a given contact point.
+This control panel allows an Admin to enable web chat or configure additional platforms for the contact point, configure the options available for web chat, and manage Stop Lists for a given contact point.

 - Standard - Numbers that both send and receive SMS messages